albenoit/DeepLearningTools/README.md

-# What's that ?
+# Train, monitor, evaluate and deploy/serve your Tensorflow Machine Learning models rapidly in a unified way !

-A set of python 2 and 3 compatible scripts that demonstrate the use of Tensorflow estimators on your data (1D, 2D, 3D...).
+Here is a set of python 2 and 3 compatible scripts that demonstrate the use of Tensorflow estimators on your data (1D, 2D, 3D...).
 The proposed tool-chain enables different experiments (model training/validating) to be launched in a unified way.
 All models are automatically exported periodically to enable model deployment (serving in production).
 All the resulting experiments logs can be compared.
 Model versioning is enabled.